On phase change and latent heat models in metal additive manufacturing process simulation: Numerical results

 Another aspect to investigate is the resulting temperature profile transverse to the laser scanning direction.
 Change from melt to powder can be investigated with a cut in $y$-direction at $x=\unit[0.4]{mm}$ as shown in Fig.~\ref{fig:results_ycut_melt}.
 Again oscillations appear in the AC solution for coarser meshes but not in the HI solution.
 A similar picture emerges for a cut in $y$-direction through solid and powder, e.g. at $x=\unit[0.2]{mm}$ as illustrated in Fig.~\ref{fig:results_ycut_solid}.
 In both transverse cuts temperature profiles differ for AC and HI method in proximity to $T_m$ and agree well in some distance to the phase interface.

 As suspected, in PBFAM applications the chosen method for latent heat only has a very local influence on the resulting temperature field, but does not significantly affect the global temperature characteristics from a rather macroscopic point of view.
 Another aspect of importance for PBFAM process simulations is numerical efficiency, here assessed in terms of nonlinear solver performance.
 Fig.~\ref{fig:results_hodge_totaliter} depicts the total number of Newton iterations accumulated over the whole simulation time for the different spatial discretizations.
-The results of the preliminary numerical examples in the previous sections seem to transfer to a larger example: the HI method shows a strong dependency on the spatial resolution, but in the practically relevant range of discretizations (e.g. 3 elements across the powder layer thickness), the difference becomes negligible.
+The results of the preliminary numerical examples in the previous sections seem to transfer to a larger example: The HI method shows a strong dependency on the spatial resolution.
+The difference in the number of Newton iterations between AC and HI method is less pronounced in the practically relevant range of discretizations (e.g. 3 elements across the powder layer thickness).